Patti Marxsen

 Writing Beyond Words

-My lifelong travels on three continents, including ten Francophone nations and islands, have taught me that literature, biography, and the art of translation are critical points of entry into our ever-changing world.
+My experience as an expat in Europe and travels on three continents have taught me to approach language, literature, biography, and the art of translation as critical points of entry into our ever-changing world.

 I also hope you'll consider ordering from your local bookstore or using www.bookshop.org, which benefits the bookshop of your choice.